Onyjenny/LITA_CLASS_DOCUMENTATION/README.md

 The primary source of data used here is Excel functions 1-Numbers.xlsx which is provided by LITA during the excel class.

 ### Tools used
+- Micosoft Excel
+   1. for data cleaning
+   2. for analysis
-- Micosoft Excel for data cleaning,analysis and visualization
+   3. for data visualization
 - Github for porfolio building